git/git.github.io/rev_news/drafts/edition-20.md

 Linus Torvalds asked for increasing the default value for number of characters in SHA-1 abbreviations.
-The `default_abbrev = 7` was reasonable at early days of Git, but the project of size of the Linux kernel needs `git config --global core.abbrev 12`; while Git will extend the seven hex digits until the object name is unique, that only reflects the *current* situation in the repository.
+The `default_abbrev = 7` was reasonable in the early days of Git, but a project of the size of the Linux kernel needs `git config --global core.abbrev 12`.
+While Git will extend the seven hex digits until the object name is unique, that only reflects the *current* situation in the repository.
 It gets annoying when a commit message has a short git ID that is no longer